On Integrating Resilience and Human Oversight into LLM-Assisted Modeling Workflows for Digital Twins: Introduction

 \subsection{Main Contributions}

 This paper presents three critical design principles for integrating resilience and human oversight into LLM-assisted modeling workflows.
-These principles emerged from the iterative development and refinement of\textit{ FactoryFlow}, our open-source framework for building simulation-based Digital Twins of manufacturing systems.
+These principles emerged from the iterative development and refinement of \textit{ FactoryFlow}, our open-source framework for building simulation-based Digital Twins of manufacturing systems.
 FactoryFlow combines LLM-assisted structural modeling, real-time parameter inference from sensor data, and systematic expert validation to produce executable discrete-event simulation models.
+FactoryFlow is publicly released as open source at \url{https://github.com/InferaFactorySim/FactoryFlow}~\cite{FactoryFlowGitHub}.

 \textbf{Previous Work:} An initial prototype presented at WinterSim 2025~\cite{WSC2025_FactoryFlow} introduced the conceptual framework and presented \textbf{FactorySimPy} (a validated component simulation library) as the main contribution, along with a proof-of-concept LLM-translation implemented using a \textbf{netlist-like IR} (where each component instance was explicitly listed out as a dictionary along with its interconnections).
 Subsequently, through analysis and iterative improvement of that implementation, we observed that hallucination errors occurred more frequently when compact natural language descriptions expanded into large netlist representations.
 This led us to explore alternative IRs, including XML and JSON formats for netlists, and ultimately Python for structural description with its native support for loops and classes to represent regular structures, composition and hierarchy.
 Several examples also revealed various error types beyond hallucination in LLM-generated descriptions.
 We found that \textit{a systematic error characterization for LLM-assisted simulation model generation is largely absent in published literature}, motivating a key focus of this work.
 Building on this, the current paper makes the following contributions: